Benemrxr/toolkits-architectures/milestone_2/Report2.md

 # Milestone 2: Group Marxer, Kotatis, Rohrer
-This report documents our progress for the second milestone.
+This report documents our progress for the second milestone. :sunglasses:

 ### Before we get started:
 We set up a [new project repository](https://github.com/Benemrxr/toolkits-architectures.git)  with a clean history and no large data files.
 The repository for our first project was littered with files that weren't relevant for version-control.
 We copy and paste our first milestone files to the new repository.
 Regarding structure, the new 'master' branch is used for our final assignement submissions and the 'current-project' branch is used as our working directory.